zappyemem/new-world-salon/README.md

 ### ***Business Goals***

-*	Allow clients from the any location access to buy and product and increase our sales.
+*	Allow clients from the any location to buy any product and increase our sales.
 *	To eliminate restrictions of time, location, and distance through web sales globally which will in-turn increase the business turn over.
 *	Create a platform users can trust for safe and efficient transactions.
 *	Create a platform where our services and products can reach more people beyond our location.